 The Grants Committee of the AAG Research Trust reviews the process and timing for each funding round, assesses grant applications and recommends grant awardees to the Trustees.
 The Grants Committee reports to the AAG Research Trust Steering Committee via AAG's CEO.

-The current chair of the of Grants Committee is Professor Anne-Marie Hill.
+The current chair of the of Grants Committee is Professor Anne-Marie Hill from the University of Western Australia.
 She is supported by four program leads:

 - RM Gibson Program Lead: A/Prof Tim Windsor, Flinders University